 Maybe you feel your problem is small, or perhaps you're out of town or on vacation.
 Regardless of the reason, there may be something you can try to remedy the issue quickly.

-After alleviating your discomfort, it is vital that you still call our office as soon as possible to schedule a time to repair the problem.
-Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.
+After alleviating your discomfort, you must call our practice as soon as possible to schedule a time for your repair.
+Leaving your appliance damaged for an extended period will disrupt your treatment plan.

-> When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
-Stick to a soft diet until your teeth do not hurt to chew.
+When you first get braces, it is normal to feel slight tenderness for a few days.
+Sticking to a soft diet is best until your teeth do not hurt to chew.

-> If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
-Aspirin, Ibuprofen (Motrin, Advil), and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.
+If your mouth soreness is severe, take Acetaminophen (Tylenol) or whatever you typically take for headache or similar pain.
+We advise not using Aspirin, Ibuprofen (Motrin, Advil), and Naproxen Sodium (Naprosyn, Anaprox) as they slow tooth movement.

-> If your appliance is poking you, place wax on the offending part.
+If your appliance is poking you, place wax on the offending part.

-> Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
-It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.
+Using a pencil eraser, try to put your wire back into place.
+You can also use a Q-tip to try and push the wire against your teeth until you can adjust it.
+Consider using a piece of floss to tie the wire into the place of the missing elastic.

 If the wire cannot move into a comfortable position and covering the end with wax doesn't help, call us to get it fixed as early as possible.

 Losing an o-ring or the tiny wire in place of it is expected from time to time.
 The O-ring is essential to holding your braces together, so make sure to call your orthodontist if it is lost.
 You can carefully reattach it with tweezers if it falls out.